Skip to main content

 Compute tier

-• Standard — 2 vCPU · 4 GB RAM · Ephemeral Storage 10 GiB · Data Storage 30 GiB.
+• Container — 2 vCPU · 4 GB RAM · Ephemeral Storage 10 GiB · Data Storage 30 GiB.
 Additional tiers coming soon.

 Region